CatchZeng/CATLog/README.md

 - Log crash
 - Auto delete old log file
 - Custom log macro easily
-- Colorizing debugger console outp
+- Colorizing debugger console output
 - Clickable links in your Xcode console, so you never wonder which class logged the message.
 - Remote log to mac client (debug without the data line)